#structured data best practices

 Moon was changing I could tell.
 I wasn’t sure if he was the same small creature I had taken care of before.

 He was no longer searching and curious like before.
 I tried to bring him those things he liked, picture books of small cartoony creatures and small plush toys.
 I even brought my old radio to play music and dance like we used to.
-The vines at first writhed with the beat, and even the corpse moved its head slightly in a sort of head bop, but those movements became less ordered and more spastic, to the point I couldn’t tell if he was even listening.
-With every passing day, he seemed to care less and less about those simple joys.
+The vines at first writhed with the beat, and even the corpse moved its head slightly in a sort of head bop, but over time those movements became less ordered and more spastic, to the point I couldn’t tell if he was listening.
+With every passing day, he seemed to care less and less about simple joys.

 Instead, time was spent watching those vines extend further.
 They got into the cabinets and tipped over old beakers.
 It was like they were looking for something.